 This is the message we find when we turn over the black spot placed in our hand: “If Paul absolutely forbade women to speak in a gathering of believers, he would have been rejecting Peter’s announcement.”

 Paul says, “I do not permit a woman to teach, or to have authority over a man, but to be in subjection,” and, “It is not permitted for a woman to speak.”
 Peter quotes from Joel, who says, “Your sons and daughters, both men and women, will prophesy.”
-Paul is referring to a woman’s conduct in church (ἐν ἐκκλησία).
+Paul is referring to a woman’s conduct in a church (ἐν ἐκκλησία).
 Peter has nothing to say about where a woman prophesies.
-The words “church” and “service,” used above, appear nowhere in Acts 2.
-Peter doesn’t tie a woman’s prophesying to a place anymore than he does a young man’s visions or an old man’s dreams.
-(Who wants an old man to dream while he preaches?)
+The words “church” and “service,” used above, appear nowhere in Acts 2:14-21.
+Or in Acts 2:14-42, for that matter.
+Peter doesn’t tie a woman’s prophesying to a place any more than he does a young man’s visions or an old man’s dreams.
+(Who wants old men dreaming and young men seeing visions while he preaches?)
 These are all related to one’s personal experience with God.

 Peter simply quotes Joel’s fulfillment.
 Paul will address practical aspects related to the proper use of these gifts in a public assembly in his letters to churches.
-There is no tension here but what we ourselves create because of an unwillingness to simply believe and obey the Word of God.
+There is no tension here but what the Foursquare Church creates because of an unwillingness to simply believe and obey the Word of God.
+His Word concerning women preachers.

 We see the fulfillment of Joel’s prophesy unfold in Philip’s four daughters (Acts 21:8,9).
 No church is linked to this.
 Paul and his fellow travelers witness the four sisters prophesying while they are staying at Philip’s house.

-We know that women were prophesying in Corinth.
-At the point in his first letter to the Corinthians where Paul makes a reference to this (I Cor.
+We know women were prophesying in Corinth.
+When Paul makes a reference to this in his first letter to the Corinthians (I Cor.
 11), he is expressing neither approval or disapproval.
-He is simply addressing a practice that relates to “heads” (vv, 1-16), the actual pearl in the oyster he is aiming to get at.
+He is simply addressing a practice that relates to “heads” (vv.
+1-16), the actual pearl in the oyster he is aiming to get at.
 You might think of the “women prophesying” component as the oyster shell.
 To help you understand, let’s look at it in another way. . .

 Submitting ourselves to God’s order is also important because elect angels are observing what we do.
-They expect obedience from us.
-That we will behave differently than the rebels among them that abandoned their “posts.”
-They do what God says without hesitation.
-They view disobedience, or any lack of submission we display, as a strange thing (Luke 1:19,20).
+They expect obedience from us. . .
+That we will behave differently than the rebels among them who abandoned their “posts.”
+They do what God says without hesitation and view disobedience, or any lack of submission we display, as a strange thing (Luke 1:19,20).

 The issue of women prophesying in church is not dealt with in chapter 11.
 Paul draws a bead on that in chapter 14.
-There he says it is best that women not speak at all “in the churches” (vv.
+There he says it is best women do not speak at all “in the churches” (vv.
 34-38).
-You will observe that this falls in line directly behind the instructions he gives for prophesying in church (v.
+You will observe: this falls in line directly behind the instructions he gives for prophesying in church (v.
 29-33).

 One final word on Peter and Paul, so we don’t have to sing “Will the circle be unbroken?”

-I know that the authors of the document defending women preachers see this in a different way.
+I know the authors of the document defending women preachers see this in a different way.

 I have read it more than once and given them a chance to make a case from the Bible.

-I am deeply grieved by the treatment the Word of God is given, most notably in those portions of the document addressing key passages in I Corinthians and I Timothy.
-According to the authors, the time for these texts has passed.
-Though we can “learn” from them, they belong to the first-century church (Corinth and Ephesus, to be exact) when women had problems unique to their time and situation.
-Evidently they were problems women in churches no longer have.
-Despite the testimony of Scripture about its own longevity (I Pet.
+So, despite the testimony of Scripture about its own longevity (I Pet.
 1:23-25), now the primary value of these passages is historical.
 That is that.
 The directives Paul gave to these churches on this subject are no longer relevant.
-In some odd way they never were.
+In some odd way, they never were.
 That Paul ever had to tell women in churches to be silent was an aberration from the start.
 Right?
 (I am taking the authors’ point of view here.)
 He never intended to be at odds with Peter.
-But for two brief moments in Achaia and Asia Minor he may have been.
+But for two brief moments in Achaia and Asia Minor, he may have been.
 If one follows the Foursquare reasoning to its logical conclusion.

-I realize that I must be careful about making claims like this.
-But it is not without reason.
-I have looked closely at this document.
+I realize I must be careful about making claims like this.
+But it is not without cause.
+I have looked closely at this document defending women preachers.
 Love speaks truth to a brother.
+And a sister.

 God can defend His own Word.
 But it is too precious to me to remain silent.